 The Challenge with Automotive Cybersecurity

-But, why would a vehicle OEM need a dedicated Vehicle SOC anyway?
+But, why would OEM cyber security need a dedicated Vehicle SOC anyway?

 Enterprise SOCs have been in existence for over a decade now, and they function well for the purpose for which they were built – i.e. providing security monitoring for the IT systems in standard enterprise architectures: perimeter, network, servers and endpoints.